 Secure your home router, it's the key access point to all connected devices.
-Use Avast Free Antivirus to keep hackers off your Wi-Fi and away from your devices.
-Install Avast Free Antivirus on your computer or phone, and the Wi-Fi Inspector can monitor your home network for intruders.
+Use strong antivirus software to keep hackers off your Wi-Fi and away from your devices.
+Install Avast One on your computer or phone to protect your home network against intruders.
 It's the easiest way to stop a spy in their tracks and remove your smart TV as an access point for hackers.

 ACR (automatic content recognition) comes standard on most smart TVs, letting them automatically recognize the content you’re viewing.
 ACR technology matches snippets (audio and visual) of what you’re watching with a vast reference library of nearly everything on TV.
 The library works by “watching” TV, cataloging the input, then matching that against its stored data.

 Viewing data is then shared with the TV manufacturer, sold to advertisers (depending on the manufacturer’s terms and conditions), and used to target you with ads.
 Your smart TV is likely connected to your home router, so advertisers know your IP address and location.